-Module C provides the student with the theory and hands-on applications involved in providing basic patient care as it would be required by a certified nursing assistant and/or patient care technician.
-Some of these skills include taking and recording vital signs, providing personal patient care, admitting, transferring and discharging patients, providing restorative care and meeting the patients physical and psycho-social needs.
+Module C provides the student with the theory and hands-on application involved in providing basic patient care as would be required by a certified nursing assistant and/or patient care technician.
+Students will take and record vital signs, demonstrate skills for appropriate personal patient care, simulate procedures for admitting, transferring and discharging patients, and discuss restorative care and meeting the patients' physical and psycho-social needs.
+Prerequisite: None.
+Lecture Hours: 40.0 Lab Hours: 40.0 Other Hours: 0.0.